Dr Charlotte Mathieson

 I joined the IAS in October 2012 as a Research Fellow to work on a number of IAS projects while developing my research and teaching profile.
 I previously completed my PhD in the Department of English and Comparative Literary Studies.
 I work in the following areas:

 Early Career Researcher Programmes

-I lead the organisation and running of the Academic Careers and Employability Programme for early career researchers at Warwick, supporting the Early Career and Global Research Fellows at the Institute.
+I lead the Academic Careers and Employability Programme for early career researchers at Warwick, supporting the Early Career and Global Research Fellows at the Institute.
 My full profile of early career researcher work is updated regularly on my website.

-- The European Novel (Undergraduate): lecture on "Nation and Narration in Great Expectations"
+The European Novel (Undergraduate): lecture on "Nation and Narration in Great Expectations.